mazrc/kubernetes-app/README.md

-# Sentiment Analysis Kubernetes Web App
+# Sentiment Analysis Kubernetes Application
 This repository contains the source files needed to run Sentiment Analysis Webapp on Kubernetes

 It clones and build local docker images of following components: